• Skip to Content

 • B.S.B.AD.
 Accounting and M.S.
 Forensic and Fraud Examination

-BSBA Degree Requirements
+Accelerated Bachelor's/Master's Degree Requirements

 The Chambers College Accelerated Bachelor’s to Master’s (ABM) program offers highly motivated accounting students with an interest in the Forensic and Fraud Examination Master of Science the opportunity to complete a Bachelor of Science in Business Administration (BSBA) and a Master’s degree in an accelerated format.
-In order to be eligible for this program, you must:
+In order to be eligible for this program, students must:

 • Have completed 24 undergraduate credits in residence,